MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-started-new-admin-center.md

   ![Cards on the home page](media/new-home-page.png)

 > [!TIP]
->  To hide a line on a chart, select the line's label in the legend.
+>  You can choose which lines you want to appear on charts.
+To hide a line, select the line's label in the legend.
 For example, on the SharePoint site usage chart, select **Total sites**. <br>  To see values for a specific day, point to that day on the chart.

 > [!NOTE]
 > Cards typically don't include data from the last 24 to 48 hours.